 ExPLORE NC is a year-long teacher professional development program designed to engage 4th and 5th grade teachers in hands-on, inquiry-based activities integrated across content areas that will prepare them to incorporate current, place-based and outdoor instruction into their classrooms, sparking their students’ interest in conservation and environmental stewardship.
 Teachers interact with scientists, historians and environmental educators as they study the river basins of eastern NC during a summer institute and two weekend retreats and engage in an online learning community.
 For more information, contact Sarah Yelton at email@example.com or 919-966-0895.

 Environmental Asthma Triggers Training

-This 3-hour training provides information on indoor and outdoor exposures that exacerbate asthma and allergies and strategies for health professionals to communicate with their patients about eliminating or reducing those exposures.
-Educational tools and materials can be used with populations of varying literacy levels to help them understand current environmental health research about asthma and allergies and its implications for their daily lives.
-Participating professionals will practice communication of this information in role playing exercises.
+This 3-hour training provides information on exposures in homes and communities that worsen asthma and allergies, as well as strategies for public health and child care professionals to communicate with their patients about reducing those exposures.
+Educational materials and hands-on learning activities are appropriate for professionals to use with vulnerable populations and varying literacy levels.
 For more information, contact Neasha Graves at firstname.lastname@example.org or 919-966-3746.

 Get the Lead Out!
 Sources and Solutions for Childhood Lead Poisoning

 This 2.5-hour training prepares health professionals to address childhood lead poisoning in their communities.
 The session includes information on sources of lead in the home and school and child care environments and solutions for reducing lead in these settings.
 Participants will be briefed on state and federal policies, such as the CDC Guidelines on Lead and Pregnancy, and other resources that will help them serve vulnerable populations.
 For more information, contract Neasha Graves at email@example.com or 919-966-3746.